thetaofather/mobnet/README.md

 ## Intro

-Welcome to The Taofather, a mafia-themed Bittensor subnet in the city of San Taovanni.
+Welcome to The Taofather, a mob-themed Bittensor subnet in the city of San Taovanni.

 Its native token, MOB-α (“Mob Alpha”), bankrolls an underworld of hits on rival subnets: